Research

 Art Is In the Eye of the Beholder: The Effects of Racial Protests on Experimental Evaluations (honourable mentions go to Oliver Hauser and Graeme Pearce)

-Abstract: This paper exploits a unique panel of experimental data to study whether the George Floyd Protests and Kenosha Unrest affected race in worker evaluations.
-In order to manipulate race, we randomly assigned white and black-sounding names to worker-generated output.
+Abstract: We utilize a unique panel of experimental data to investigate whether the George Floyd protests and Kenosha Unrest affected race in worker evaluations.
+To manipulate race, we randomly assigned white and black names to worker-generated output.
 We establish that white individuals discriminate solely within in-group domains.
-Black names received lower ratings during the most active months of the George Floyd Protests and showed no racial differences around Kenosha Unrest.
-Outside active months of social unrest, black names instead received higher evaluations.
-The data suggest our findings are likely driven by taste rather than belief-based partiality.
+Black names received lower ratings during the most active months of the George Floyd protests and showed no racial differences around Kenosha Unrest.
+Outside of active months of social unrest, black names received higher evaluations.
+The data suggest that our findings are likely driven by taste rather than belief-based partiality.

 JEL: C91, D91, J10, J15